-Each club is only permitted to display four (4) advertisements through Digital Signage during each semester.
+Each club is only permitted to display four (4) advertisements through Digital Signage each semester.

-Only club sponsored event and/or activities are permitted to be advertised using Digital Signage.
-An event and/or activity is classified as a club meetings, service project, fundraisers, social event, etc. that is open to the entire student body to participate.
+Only club sponsored events and/or activities are permitted to be advertised using Digital Signage.
+An event and/or activity is classified as a club meeting, service project, fundraiser, social event, etc. that is open to the entire student body to participate.